dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/auxiliary-classes/image-source-state-listener.md

 # ImageSourceStateListener

-The `ImageSourceStateListener` protocol defines methods for monitoring the state of the ImageSourceAdapter.
+The `ImageSourceStateListener` interface defines methods for monitoring the state of the ImageSourceAdapter.

 ## Definition